-Phineas let down the monotreme who stepped into the living room away from imposing eyes and ears and looked at his wrist watch wanna be.
+Phineas put down the monotreme.
+Perry stepped into the living room away from imposing eyes and ears and looked at his wristwatch wanna-be.

 "Great job, Agent P!
 You've saved the agency and your job!"
 Major Monogram congratulated.
-"Now, about your attitude-" He was cut off by Perry who switched the device off and smiled.
+"Now, about your attitude—" He was cut off by Perry switching the device off with a smile.

-"Thanks for the good time, Ferb," Vanessa smiled as she clutched her book and without hesitation, gave Ferb a quick peck on the cheek before the Doofenshmirtzs waved goodbye as they walked out the door.
+Back in the foyer—"Thanks for the good time, Ferb," Vanessa smiled as she clutched her scrapbook.
+Without hesitation, she gave Ferb a quick peck on the cheek before the Doofenshmirtzs waved goodbye as they walked out the door.

 "Ferb, are you okay?"
 Phineas wondered eagerly as he shook his brother back into reality.

 "Man, again?
 You've got it bad," Phineas smiled as the boys walked upstairs.
 What Phineas didn't know was that when Phineas was downstairs earlier, Ferb had pasted one last photo at the end of the album.
-It was of him and Vanessa on a four-for-a-dollar-photo they had got at the mall Phineas thought his fingers looked like snakes on the vibrating chair.
-The first three were of them doing silly faces, but the last was both of them, arm over their shoulders, doing a sincere smile.
+It was of him and Vanessa on a four-for-a-dollar-photo they had gotten at the mall where Phineas thought his fingers looked like snakes on the vibrating chair.
+The first three were of them doing silly faces, but the last was of the both of them, arms over one another's shoulders, posing with a sincere smile.